 Money Maturity vs. Immaturity

 Sometimes having money does not translate to having money maturity.
-It is not unusual, and happens often, that persons having, or being beneficiaries of, trust funds really understand very little about what actually belongs to them or may be taken away with a bit of restructuring, if someone else decided to do so.
+All too often, trust fund beneficiaries understand very little about what actually belongs to them – or what could be taken away from them with a bit of restructuring, if someone else decided to do so.
 A fellow I recently met with had lived off of a trust fund his entire life, had no idea how much was in it, whether he was living off of earnings or eating his way through principle, and no idea how much longer it might last.
 His older brother controlled everything.
 In that family, money was a secret.

 It’s Time to Assume Financial Responsibility